 What visitor restrictions do you have in place?

-In our hospitals in Milwaukee and Neenah and at our Surgicenter, patients can only have one individual who is a guardian or over the age of 18 in the building at a time.
+At our Surgicenter, patients can only have one individual who is a guardian or over the age of 18 in the building at a time.
 Visitor lists in Epic will be limited to two names.
 These two names must remain the same for the entire stay.
-Exceptions for patients admitted to our hospitals are end-of-life situations and infants whose sole source of nutrition is breastfeeding.
-All other exceptions must be approved by unit leadership during weekdays and the patient care manager in house evenings and weekends.
+This will help us reduce the number of people coming into our facilities.

 How is Children’s screening their staff?